kcirick/simplewc/README.md

 Please use [Github Issues Tracker][ghit] to report bugs and issues.

   - 0.3 (Work in progress)
-    - Goal: Better support for multihead; Continue to improve the compositor
+    - Goal: Better support for multihead and fullscreen; Continue to improve the compositor
     - Uses wlroots v0.18
     - Improved support for multihead
+    - Uses the same tagset across all outputs
     - Added fullscreen support
+    - Added support for wlr_relative_pointer_manager_v1
   - 0.2 (2024-08-29) ([download][v02])
     - Goal: add in additional features
     - Uses wlroots v0.17